Mr. Peltier's Class

 South Carolina College- and Career-Ready Standards

-Instruction in our classroom meets or exceeds South Carolina College- and Career-Ready Standards.
-Fourth-grade students begin to develop more advanced problem solving skills.
-Using this ability, the South Carolina College- and Career-Ready Standards have students use the four operations to solve problems with an emphasis on multiplying two-digits by two-digits and division of four-digits by one digit.
-Fourth graders expand their work with fractions and are introduced to decimals through hundredths.
-They learn more about Geometry, measurement, and data.
-Remember, your child must show the steps, one at a time, needed to solve a math problem.
-This activity requires students to organize their work.
+Don’t be surprised when your child must show their work and explain the steps, one at a time, needed to solve a math problem.
+There are several reasons why this is now common practice.
+The activity requires students to organize their work.
 It provides a “trail” for checking answers; shows exactly what was done; and allows for intervention exactly at the point where necessary.
 By showing their work, students are more accurate and avoid habits that could hinder their math progress.

 Find out more